isomerpages/nyp-sirs/index.md

       image: /images/images-2021/home-highlights-tiktokmarketing.png
   - infopic:
       title: SkillsFuture Career Transition Programme (SCTP)
-      description: "The SCTP is a train-and-place initiative to support mid-career individuals in upskilling and reskilling themselves to boost their employability. "
+      description: The SCTP is a train-and-place initiative to support mid-career individuals in upskilling and reskilling themselves to boost their employability.
       button: more about this programme
       url: /services/career-services/sctp/
       image: /images/images-2021/home-highlights-sctp.png
       alt: Image alt text
   - infopic:
       title: Progressive Wage Model (PWM) for the Retail Sector
-      description: "Effective 1 September 2022, employers are to meet the PWM wage and training requirements for workers in five retail job roles.   "
+      description: Effective 1 September 2022, employers are to meet the PWM wage and training requirements for workers in five retail job roles.
       button: More about pwm
       url: /success-and-articles/articles/pwm/
       image: /images/images-2021/Home-Highlights-PWM.png